Iliad still in the hunt for T-Mobile US

 "It's clear that Iliad prefers the U.S. option compared with going back to the table to negotiate to buy out Bouygues and consolidate France," Beyazian said.

-Shares in French market leader Orange (ORAN.PA) fell 3.3 percent on Monday, while third-place Bouygues Telecom (BOUY.PA) fell 1.3 percent.
+Shares in French market leader Orange fell 3.3 percent on Monday, while third-place Bouygues Telecom fell 1.3 percent.

 Iliad held informal talks with Bouygues about buying out the number three mobile operator earlier this year, but the two were far apart on price, sources have said.